kITerE/medium/README.en.md

 <img align="left" width="64" height="64" src="https://hsto.org/webt/8c/nt/ku/8cntkuotjbfc1aiirrepb4xb4o4.png">
 <br/><br/><br/>

-Independent decentralized ISP for our friends.
+Independent decentralized ISP for our friends

 ## I am a user
 To connect to the already existing Medium node, you need to [select your city](https://github.com/medium-isp/medium/tree/master/ru) and find the operator nearest you.